adrianpomilio/serverless-how-to/manual-serverless/README.md

 ```
 --
-* You will need to give your shell script execute permissions.  cmd> chmod u+x lambdaUpdate.sh
+* You will need to give your shell script execute permissions.  cmd> chmod u+x lambdaUpdate

 * Change the value of the payload key1 in the below AWS CLI command, and run it.
 --